TimothyJan/C-based-Language-Compiler/README.md

 # FakeLanguageCompiler
 Components of a compiler for a made-up C-based language.
+Final Project for CPSC 323 Compilers and Languages

 Using the Main.exe, provide the pathway to the text file you wish to generate text files for, in this case I used SampleInput1.txt.
 The first text file generated is the “1 - Output_Lexical_Analyzer.txt” and contains the tokens and lexemes.
 The second file generated is the “2 - Output_Syntax_Analyzer.txt” and contains the tokens and lexemes with the production rules used for analyzing each token.